-Developmental monitoring and counselling can be integrated well in primary health care services.
-But that means health care workers need to know how to do these things, so it is essential that they have training and mentorship.
-That should include skills, such as the one shown in Figure 3 Skills for monitoring children's development.
+Developmental monitoring and counselling can be integrated well in primary health care services, including in humanitarian settings.
+There are also opportunities in child day care, social services, and services for children living with chronic conditions.
+Some countries have set up a home visiting programme where professionals give families comprehensive support, referring them to facility-based or social services when needed.
+But that means frontline workers need to know how to do these things, so it is essential that they have training and mentorship.
+That should include skills, such as the one shown in Annex 2 Skills for monitoring children's development.